Demand Response (ADR/DR)

 DR programs encourage cost-savings for the utilities by reducing peak demands and deferring the construction of power plants and delivery systems, especially those set aside for consumption during peak demand periods.

-By emphasizing on the optimal use of renewable energy, DR systems decrease pollution and need for more power plants.
-Energy conservation leads to fewer energy requirements that reduce the production of harmful, greenhouse gases, and pollutants.
+By emphasizing the optimal use of renewable energy, DR systems minimize the need for more power plants.
+The resulting energy conservation leads to fewer energy requirements and ultimately reduces the production of harmful gases and pollutants.

 IMPROVED CONSUMER BEHAVIOR

 Smart DR technologies like home-area-networks or in-home displays make it easier for customers to reset their behavior and make better lifestyle choices.
 This reduces the peak period usage of using their power usage and prices.

 AUTOMATIC DEMAND BALANCING

 Wi-fi induced technology allows sensors to automatically receive and transmit data from the consumer to central control systems on-site.
 This allows intelligent planning and immediate change response that eliminates any chance of overloading by utilizing automatic switching to redirect or decrease power usage strategically.

 METCO is a dedicated energy services corporation that empowers a diverse array of energy consumers -including institutional, commercial and industrial- to contribute in DR programs.
 The company’s customers include municipal water treatment stations, manufacturing plants, retail stores, commercial buildings, data centers, pumping stations and distribution centers.

 Their efficient DR programs cater to every client’s specific need enabling them to contribute to the environmental cause and creating substantial utility bill savings opportunities for them.
 All of METCO’s client-relationship is built on their team of expert engineers’ and consultants’ impeccable performance record and continuous consultation services that last for a lifetime.